athertahir/python-machine-learning-by-example/Lab Guides/Chapter08/Episode_7.md

 # Lab : Scaling Up Prediction to Terabyte Click Logs
 In the previous chapter, we accomplished developing an ad click-through predictor using a logistic regression classifier.
 We proved that the algorithm is highly scalable by training efficiently on up to 1 million click log samples.
 Moving on to this chapter, we will be further boosting the scalability of the ad click-through predictor by utilizing a powerful parallel computing (or, more specifically, distributed computing) tool called Apache Spark.
 We will be demystifying how Apache Spark is used to scale up learning on massive data, as opposed to limiting model learning to one single machine.
 We will be using PySpark, which is the Python API, to explore the click log data, to develop classification solutions based on the entire click log dataset, and to evaluate performance, all in a distributed manner.
-Aside from this, we will be introducing two approaches to play around with the categorical features; one is related to hashing in computer science, while the other fuses multiple features.
+Aside from this, we will be introducing two approaches to play around with the categorical features;one is related to hashing in computer science, while the other fuses multiple features.
 They will be implemented in Spark as well.

 In this chapter, we will cover the following topics: